BORDERLINE PERSONALITY CLIENT

 me be clear; I do not 'treat' Borderline Personality Disorder.

-I help clients resolve underlying issues, like poor self-worth
+I only help clients resolve underlying issues, like poor self-worth

-and perpetuated this very destructive and debilitating core issue.
+and perpetuated this very destructive and debilitating issue.

 are not "bad people."
 Their lifelong

-struggle with fear and anguish made it necessary to develop self-protective
+struggle with fear and anguish made it necessary to develop a

-truth, when individuals are helped to heal and resolve their core
+truth, when individuals are helped to resolve their self-worth

-not 'rocket science,' but it definitely requires a unique and
+not 'rocket science,' but it definitely requires an unconventional

-unconventional type of assistance, that's outside the realm of
+and unique type of assistance, that may be outside the realm of

 standard or traditional therapies.